California Psalms

 14 Heaven’s silk,

-in ocean volatility, as by the Revelations
+of ocean agitation, as by the Revelations

 of Saint John.